Syzygium thompsonii: History

-Syzygium thompsonii is not mentioned by Charles Gaudichaud from his 1819 botanical expedition of the Marianas, nor by William E. Safford in his 1905 Useful Plants of Guam.
-The earliest known specimens were collected in 1913 by John B. Thompson, who was the Director of the US Department of Agriculture's Guam Agricultural Experiment Station, and are now kept in the Royal Botanic Gardens of Kew.
-The species was first described the following year by E.D.
-Merrill in The Philippine Journal of Science (1914), who was sent specimens by Thompson.
-Merrill originally named the species Eugenia thompsonii sp. nov.
-Eventually, these specimens were lost from the Philippine National Herbarium due to fire from bombing during World War II.
+Syzygium thompsonii is not mentioned by Charles Gaudichaud-Beaupré in his 1826 botanical review of the 1819 Freycinet Expedition of the Marianas, nor by William E. Safford in his 1905 Useful Plants of Guam.
+The earliest known specimens were collected in 1912 by John B. Thompson, who was the Special Agent in Charge at the US Department of Agriculture's Guam Agricultural Experiment Station on Guam.
+The species was first described in 1914 by E.D.
+Merrill in The Philippine Journal of Science, based on specimens sent to him by Thompson.
+Merrill originally named the species Eugenia thompsonii sp. nov. in recognition of Thompson.
+These early specimens were spared from the destruction of the National Herbarium of the Philippines during World War II and are now kept in the Royal Botanic Gardens of Kew, the Herbarium Pacificum of the Bernice Bishop Museum, Hawaii, and the US National Herbarium in Washington, D.C.
 Merrill includes a description of the tree as a "striking species" due to its foliage and the abundance of cauline flowers (growing directly from the trunk).

-L. Diels (1921) provided a brief description of the tree, which he named Jambosa thompsonii.
-He also provided the indigenous name "makupa halomtano," måkupa being the CHamorro name for the Malay apple, which is cultivated on Guam, and hålom tåno' meaning literally "interior land," or of the forest.
+Ludwig Diels (1921) provided a brief description of the tree, which he named Jambosa thompsonii.
+He also provided the indigenous name "makupa halomtano," måkupa being the Chamorro name for the Malay apple, which is cultivated on Guam, and hålom tåno' meaning literally "interior land."

-The first record of the CHamorro name, atoto, is reported to be Fosberg in 1946.
+The first known record of the Chamorro name "atoto" is reported to be by Fosberg in 1946.
 However, the species is not mentioned in Fosberg's The Vegetation of Micronesia (1960).
-Stone, in The Flora of Guam (1970), commented on its rarity on Guam, and described the tree as "a fine, handsome species worthy of cultivation."
+Stone, in The Flora of Guam (1970), commented on its rarity on Guam and described the tree as "a fine, handsome species worthy of cultivation."

 In 2010, Snow & Veldkamp reclassified the species as Syzygium thompsonii (Merr.)
 N.Snow comb. nov., which is now the accepted species name.
 These authors also advised that the species should be merged with Syzygium trukense and Syzygium stelechanthum, both from the Caroline Islands.
-However, Costion and Lorence disagreed with the merger, arguing that the Syzygium trukense species grow on volcanic soils of Chuuk, whereas the species on Guam is restricted to the northern limestone forest, and has not been found growing in the volcanic soils of southern Guam.
-They further commented that it would be an unlikely geographical distribution involving only the southern Marianas Island and Chuuk.
+However, in 2012, Costion & Lorence disagreed with the merger, arguing that Syzygium trukense grows on volcanic soils of Chuuk, whereas the specimens on Guam is restricted to the northern limestone forest and has not been found growing in the volcanic soils of southern Guam.
+They further commented that it would be an unlikely geographical distribution involving only the southern Mariana Islands and Chuuk.
 The Plants of the World Online database continues to list these 3 species as distinct from each other.